PeriniMatteo/lightboard/README.md

 * libxwiimote-dev
 * bluez-tools
 * bluez-utils
+* bluez-compat

-1. open a terminal and move to Lightboard directory, launch "make"
+1. open a terminal and move to Lightboard directory, launch "qmake && make"
 2. execute Lightboard with "sudo ./lightboard"